 Staff demonstrated a positive, creative and engaged approach to teaching and research.
-This is particularly laudable for the two course coordinators who carry significant teaching responsibilities.
+This is particularly laudable for the two course coordinators, who carry significant teaching responsibilities.
 The staff on the current programme teach and research in their respective areas of expertise.
 This is done to a high standard with professionalism.
-This limits the breadth of the curriculum and restricts the skill base of the doctoral students.
+However, this limits the breadth of the curriculum.

 Staff who support the programme have a strong grounding in education studies, sociolinguists, ethnography approaches to education, literacy and languages.
 Research methods are mainly qualitative again reflecting staff expertise.

 Students benefit from the synergies between teaching and research.